 Save up to 90% on fertiliser input costs!

 “Growers who fail to cut input costs simply won’t last, in the long term, in what is becoming a highly competitive legal market.”

 Med-Tek offers cannabis agronomy services where you can save between 50- 90% on fertilizer input costs while improving yields and cannabinoid production.

 Any savvy business operator understands that if you are to run a successful business, reducing costs while improving quality are the cornerstones of success.
-Thus, if you are running a serious, professional cannabis cultivation business, nothing is more important than cutting costs while simultaneously improving quality.
+Thus, if you are running a professional cannabis cultivation business, nothing is more important than cutting costs while also improving quality.

 If you are purchasing either liquid fertilizer concentrates or preblended, full spectrum dry powder products you are paying far too much for your fertilizer inputs.
 Further, you are purchasing one size fits all products which, at best, is a compromise where it comes to ideal crop nutrition.